XayOn/bacchus/Readme.md

 iframes) to external tools (like media management and automated episode/movies/books downloads)

+:warning: :computer: Note that you need a certain technical knowledge to run this.
+You should at least be confortable with docker, linux and a bit on the linux CLI.

 ## Features

 :warning: Note that this is just an installer/bundle of the real tools that make the magic.